neilkplugins/Octopus_Energy-indigo-plugin/README.md

 # Octopus_Energy-indigo-plugin
-A plugin for Indigo Domotics that connects to the UK Energy Provider Octopus Energy &amp; the Agile Tariff
+## A plugin for Indigo Domotics that connects to the UK Energy Provider Octopus Energy &amp; their Agile Tariff

 Octopus Energy is a UK Energy Supplier that offers a number of Tariff's that appeal to Electric Vehicle (EV) owners, as well as those who may be able to shape their consumption by managing demand through home automation.
 This plugin was initially built to asses the viability of the Agile Tariff for my personal use.
 You will find more information at https://octopus.energy as well as their API (which this plugin uses) at https://developer.octopus.energy/docs/api/